Vidya Shankar: Career

-As a child, Shankar was taught at home until high school.
-Proficient in mathematics, her favourite subject, she intended to pursue a degree in the field, but was overruled by her father, who felt it "too strenuous a subject in college for a girl.
+As a child, Shankar was homeschooled until high school.
+Although proficient in mathematics, her favourite subject, and intended to pursue a degree in the field, but was overruled by her father, who felt it "too strenuous a subject in college for a girl.
 He made me take up music instead."
 After completing a teacher's training course, she did however teach mathematics at Kala Nilayam, the Children's Garden School and at the Kalakshetra Foundation in Chennai, later teaching Sanskrit and musicology at the Central College of Carnatic Music.

 Shankar received her early musical education under T. S. Sabesa Iyer, receiving her advanced training under Madras Sabapathi Iyer and musicologist T. L. Venkatarama Iyer.
 Owing to her proficiency in Sanskrit and English, she became an authority on the great Carnatic musician Shyama Shastri, publishing numerous articles and books.
 In 2007, she was conferred with the Sangeet Natak Akademi Award.